 - Have worked to improve the quality of life in University Park.

 Current and former Mayors and Councilmembers are not eligible for this award.
 If you have questions about the nomination process, please call Steve Mace at 214-987-5301 or send Steve Mace an email.

-Melissa Rieman - University Park's 2022 Citizen of the Year
+Brad Cheves - University Park's 2023 Citizen of the Year

-After riding in the July 4 Parade, Melissa will be presented with a plaque and a special Citizen of the Year gift during a brief ceremony at the gazebo in Goar Park.
-The Citizen of the Year award was created by the City Council in 2005 to boost public awareness and appreciation for the many residents who work, often behind the scenes, to better the City's quality of life.
+After riding in the Park Cities 4th of July Parade, Brad will be presented with a plaque during a brief ceremony at the Goar Park Gazebo.
+The Citizen of the Year award was created by the City Council in 2005 to boost public awareness and appreciation for the many residents who work, often behind the scenes, to better the City’s quality of life.